-Hopefully, our quick guide will make choosing the right product a bit easier.
+Our quick guide will make choosing the right product easier.

-Basically, both acrylic caulk and silicone do the same job but there are some significant differences to take into account when choosing whether silicon or caulk is right for your application.
+Basically, both acrylic caulk and silicone do the same job.
+Still, there are some significant differences to consider when choosing whether silicon or caulk is right for your application.

 This post contains affiliate links.
 We only recommend products we love and think that you will, too!
 Read our full disclaimer here.

 - Silicone is highly elastic and will adhere well to any smooth surface

 - Because of its elasticity, any movement in the joint should be tolerated and the silicone won’t tear.
 That’s why it’s better than acrylic caulk for larger joints.

 - Silicone is ideal for rooms with higher moisture levels (like kitchens and bathrooms) as it is water-resistant

 - It’s ideal for sealing around baths, showers and other sanitary ware

 - It’s cold and heat resistant as well as non-yellowing